Notre Dame of Kidapawan College: History

 In 1997–1998 NDKC offered two (2) independent programs: The Master of Arts (MA) in English, and Master of Arts (MA) in Mathematics.
-These programs got CHED recognition effective 2000–2001.
+These programs received CHED recognition effective 2000–2001.

 The High School was made co-educational in June 1993 after 2 years of preparatory work.
 This was in response to strong clamor among parents of female grade school pupils.
 This development made a significant increase in enrollment.